laminlabs/lamindb/docs/design.md

 :::
 ::::

-For learning more about how to create & host LaminDB instances, see {doc}`setup`.
+For learning more about how to create & host LaminDB instances, see {doc}`docs:setup`.
 LaminDB instances work standalone but can optionally be managed by LaminHub.
 For an architecture diagram of LaminHub, [reach out](https://lamin.ai/contact)!

 ## Database schema & API